mperezjigato/chomputationalchemistry/README.md

 # computationalchemistry

-The work (training material) carried out on a set of first-principles quantum mechanical and molecular dynamics programs is summarised in the form of HPC submission scripts and of tables describing the actual progress with the packages.
+The work (training material) carried out on a set of first-principles quantum mechanical and molecular dynamics programs is summarised in the form of HPC submission scripts, of tables describing the actual progress with the packages, and of the full input/output file set for specific calculations.
 The contents of this repository are:

 1. Slurm job submission scripts for LAMMPS calculations have been uploaded.
 1. Tables depicting the progress achieved with the various computational chemistry software packages are regularly updated
    - The first few uploaded tables were enclosed in a single document.
    - At some point, I decided to extend their size, and ended up uploading separate documents for each table.
+1. Compressed tar files containing the complete of input and output files for a calculation.

 Eventually the software list will extend by including to-be-installed ab-initio/MD packages and pre- and post- processing tools.
 The way I see it, this work would benefit from contact with people working in the fields: